 - What effects could an EU ancillary copyright law have for the US?

 Copyright law reform (previous EU regulations on copyright date from 2001) in the digital online market has been the subject of many, often heated, discussions.
 Articles 11 and 13 of the new draft law are the particular focus of public attention.
-The latter is meant to oblige online platforms to check content for copyright infringements before it is published.
+The latter is now called article 17 and is meant to oblige online platforms to check content for copyright infringements before it is published.
 However, critics suspect this may lead to the use of upload filters.
 Article 11, on the other hand, directly concerns ancillary copyright for press publishers.

 In July 2018, under great public interest and scrutiny, the EU parliament voted on the draft and rejected it.
 Changes were made following this, most noticeably with the removal of the term ‘upload filter’, and two months later parliament once again voted on it.
 In the second vote, the draft was passed with 438 votes in favor, 226 against and 39 abstentions.

-However, the law has not yet been passed because the draft needs to pass through “trilogue negotiations” first.
-Representatives from the EU Parliament, the EU Commission, and the Council of Member States must negotiate the final version.
+However, the law had not yet been passed because the draft needed to pass through “trilogue negotiations” first.
+Representatives from the EU Parliament, the EU Commission, and the Council of Member States had to negotiate the final version.
 On the evening of Wednesday February 13th, negotiators representing the European Parliament and negotiators representing the different EU member states finally agreed on a draft regulation of the new copyright law.
-Controversially, Articles 11 and 13 have agreed to be included, creating both a wave of support and backlash from the community.
-The agreed upon legislation must now be brought to a vote in the European Parliament, and is likely to take place as early as the end of March, or in April.
-Observers assume, however, that the adopted text will also be adopted in its current form.
-It would be very unusual if Parliament were to reject a text drafted jointly by the three EU institutions.
+Controversially, Articles 11 and 13 were agreed to be included, creating both a wave of support and backlash from the community.
+The agreed upon legislation had to be passed by the European Parliament.
+However, there was widespread protesting, including an online petition against the legislation that was signed by several million people.

 The negotiations have shown that offers such as Google News may in future continue to refer to articles with hyperlinks even without a licence, but may also use individual words or short text excerpts, but the naming of the complete heading should not be possible without permission.